 The FAA Reauthorization Act of 2024 enhanced the FAA’s civil penalty authority for revenue diversion violations.
 Under the revised statutory framework, the FAA may impose civil penalties of up to $50,000 per violation per day for willful revenue diversion.
 This represents a increase from the penalties previously available and reflects Congress’s growing concern about the persistence of revenue diversion despite decades of enforcement efforts.

-The enhanced penalty authority is intended to create a deterrent against revenue diversion, Prior to 2024 Act enhancements, enforcement risks were lower relative to penalty levels (PL 118-63).
-The per-day assessment structure means that ongoing diversions can accumulate penalty exposure.
+The enhanced penalty authority is increases the financial consequences for revenue diversion (FAA Reauthorization Act of 2024, PL 118-63) against revenue diversion, Prior to 2024 Act enhancements, enforcement risks were lower relative to penalty levels (PL 118-63).
+The per-day assessment structure means that ongoing diversions frame as mechanism: "per-day structure accumulates exposure".

 F. Mandatory Repayment